moorkop/mccy-engine/README.md

 On Windows use the `mvnw.bat` instead or on any platform bring your own copy of Maven 3.x.

+## Building with Docker

+If using a TLS authenticated Swarm/Daemon, copy the certificates directory into this project's space as a directory called `certs`.
+If using an insecure connection, just create an empty `certs` directory.

+With that run

+    docker build -t mccy .

 ## Accessing

 By default, the application serves up at port 8080, such as